 - LAYOUT – Always lay out your pieces to check the grain of the fabric, pattern lines, fold lines and so on to be sure that every piece you need is cut correctly.
 Cotton can be cut folded so each piece unless otherwise stated, is double or on the fold line.

 - SEAM TYPES – cotton lends itself to most seam types depending again on the weight of the cotton and the style of the garment.
-Use the French seam for the lightweight cotton and avoid bulky seams.
+Use the French seam for the lightweight cotton and avoid bulky seams by grading.

 - MACHINE SETTINGS –